RehanChalana/Expense-Tracker-/README.md

 📦 Add local storage support for data persistence.br

 What's New:br
-💰 Continuously Balance showing. <br>
+💰 Continuously Balance showing. br
-📋 Add Transaction Budget. <br>
+📋 Add Transaction Budget. br
-📜 A big space listing all the transactions (can be scrolled).br 💵 Add a money button. br
+📜 A big space listing all the transactions (can be scrolled). br 💵 Add a money button. br
 Project by: 🚀 Rehan Chalana